FAQs About the Compact Requirements

 Hanging Out, Studying, or Working on a Project With Friends or Colleagues

 This is permissible for all students following University policy.
 All students must wear a face covering indoors and stay 6 feet (2 arms’ length) apart through September 8 when gathering indoors.
-Starting September 9, vaccinated individuals no longer have to wear a face covering or physically distance.
+Starting September 9, vaccinated individuals no longer have to physically distance.
 If you’re unvaccinated, you must continue wearing face coverings, but are not required to distance.
 Remember not to make assumptions.
 Many students will choose to wear a face covering and physical distance even if they are vaccinated.

 Follow the Compact, as well as state and city guidelines.